jdubreville/dnsimple_api_client_php/README.md

 A PHP Client for the DNSimple API.
 For information on parameters please review the [DNSimple API Reference](http://developer.dnsimple.com/overview/).

-Please not this is still in development on pieces of the code as not all functions have been tested.
+Please note this is still in development on pieces of the code as not all functions have been tested.

 ## Installation